Skip to main content

 • Harsher on the skin and eyes:

-• Higher chlorine levels can be harsh on the skin and eyes, causing dryness, itchiness, and irritation.
+• Higher chlorine concentrations can cause dryness, itching, and irritation.

 • Frequent chlorine maintenance and chemical adjustments required: